FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

-        up so that the reviews were presented on the left side right under the vital information that showed the stars each reviewer gave and then an option to show the full review like with what they did with the “School Details”, “More Information”, and “Courses” section
+        up so that the reviews were presented on the left side right under the vital information that showed the stars each reviewer gave and then an option to show the full review like with what they did with the "School Details", "More Information", and "Courses" section
 -   fewer filters for searching
     -   location, price, focus, and type (in person or online) are the only filters offered